PIVASIA/wemap-poi-dataset/README.md

 # wemap-poi-dataset

+**Dataset is coming soon.**

 WeMap PoI Dataset is a dataset for classifying PoI based on its name in Vietnamese, consisting of 750K PoI in 16 categories.

-Dataset is coming soon.

 By downloading the WeMap PoI dataset, USER agrees: